 We have no established policy regarding the recapturing of awards if they were granted based on financial results that are determined to have been misstated.

 Other Elements of Compensation

-Each named executive officer is provided with the use of a company vehicle.
+Each named executive officer, with the exception of Mr. Pennington, is provided with the use of a company vehicle.